 - Five Examples of Scam Emails - A collection of fictional scam emails that your children can review and discuss.
 Also includes a set of blank templates so that your children can try to write their own!

 - One Website Review Template - A template that your children can use to review their favourite websites (and how they help to keep their users safe).
-Also includes an editable version so that you can add your own questions.

 - Two Digital Footprint Templates - A blank foot template that your children can use to record their own digital footprint (using words or pictures).
 What information can be found about them online?